Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 1. Go to the `makefile` directory and run the following command.

     ```
-   cd ~/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
+   cd /home/centos/src/project_data/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
-   make run STEP=generic_buffer ITER=16
+   sudo -E -- bash -c 'make run STEP=generic_buffer ITER=16 SOLUTION=1'
     ```
    The argument `ITER` represents the number of iterations of data transfer from host to FPGA.